-The Company has a 100% interest in the operating thermal SAGD assets at Jackfish.
-In 2022, the Company further consolidated development opportunities for the Jackfish and Kirby assets with the purchase of the remaining 50% interest in the undeveloped Pike lands located adjacent to Jackfish.
+The Company has a 100% interest in the operating thermal SAGD assets at Jackfish and in the undeveloped Pike lands located adjacent to Jackfish.
 The infrastructure at Jackfish consists of three processing plants and gathering systems that have a combined capacity of 120,000 bbl/d.
+The Company approved the decision to proceed with the development of the Pike 1 project.
+Drilling and pipeline development in support of the Pike 1 project is targeted to commence in late 2024.
+The Pike 1 project is targeted to add approximately 25,000 bbl/d upon completion, which is anticipated in 2027.